 "The Official Website of "The Lost Village of Dode"

-In an almost forgotten valley between Luddesdaown and Holly Hill, astride the North Downs of Kent this beautiful Norman building stands sentinal over the site of it's former village.
+In an almost forgotten valley between Luddesdown and Holly Hill, astride the North Downs of Kent this beautiful Norman building stands sentinal over the site of it's former village.

-Come with us if you will to this magical of places
+Come with us if you will to this most magical of places

-The Lost Village of Dode was voted in the Independent in 2011 as being one of the countries 50 best Wedding venues, and has featured as a "Dream Venue" on BBC Televisions Don't Tell The Bride.
-Dode was a finalist in 2013 in the Kent Wedding Awards.
+The Lost Village of Dode was voted in the Independent as being one of the countries 50 best Wedding venues, and has featured as a "Dream Venue" on BBC Televisions Don't Tell The Bride.
+Dode was a finalist in the Kent Wedding Awards.

 “In my opinion, Dode Church is one of the most beautiful buildings in England.
 The photos, although lovely, don’t truly do it justice”

 picture postcard.
 The church was beautifully decorated with candles and hops and lavender.
 All tell me it was the most memorable wedding they had ever been to”

 “ This place is beyond perfect.
 Its more than magical, its more than spiritual (in a non religious way), its breath taking, its positive, its epic and its emotional.
 If we could re live this day again and again, we would”

 Libby and Keith

 "A totally perfect place for one of the most important days of your life"